 Mercedes-Benz GLS-Class

 The GLS is hardly the only upscale SUV to offer three rows of seating, but it is notable for combining that spacious interior with one of the widest ranges of powertrains available in this class of vehicle.
-And if you’re a fan of diesels, 2017 was the last year you could get Mercedes‘ torquey and efficient 3.0-litre diesel V6 in the GLS.
+And if you’re a fan of diesel, 2017 was the last year you could get Mercedes‘ torquey and efficient 3.0-liter diesel V6 in the GLS.

 At the other end of the range is the AMG GLS 63 model, with its 5.5-litre turbo V8 making a wicked 577 hp.
-The GLS’s size can make it intimidating to drive in tight parking lots, but on the road it feels solid and refined.
+The GLS’s size can make driving in tight parking lots intimidating, but on the road, it feels solid and refined.

 Jeep Grand Cherokee